Puerto Princesa Subterranean River

 As a result here has formed the largest known subterranean estuary in the world.
 This is a unique habitat with brackish water, rich with diverse creatures living in it.
 Ecological research of this biotope is ongoing (e.g. by Dr. Hendrik Freitag).

-Besides the main, active passage with Cabyuagan River in it there are several more branches, which, for most part, have formed in earlier times.
-Cave can be entered through several of these passages and during torrential rains here can form smaller cave streams – tributaries to Cabayugan River.
+Besides the main, active passage with Cabyuagan River in it there are several more branches, which, for the most part, have formed in earlier times.
+The cave can be entered through several of these passages and during torrential rains here can form smaller cave streams – tributaries to Cabayugan River.

 Enormous cave which can be entered with a boat from the sea – this is a dream come true for tourism industry.
 Authorities of Palawan and – whole Philippines – is promoting the beautiful Puerto Princesa Subterranean River.

 Arrival to this rather remote area takes time and money.
 Best time to visit is January – May, when the sea is more calm and weather – more sunny.

 Tourists, approaching the cave, first are amazed by the dramatic seaside cliffs which are covered with lush vegetation.
 Boats enter a smaller estuary and opens a sight to the cave.